John Gioia: History

-John Gioia was first elected to the Contra Costa Board of Supervisors in 1998, after successfully challenging incumbent Jim Rogers, and was re-elected three times.
-He served as chair due to the regular rotation of the role amongst the Supervisors in 2002, 2006 and 2010.
+John Gioia was first elected to the Contra Costa Board of Supervisors in 1998, after successfully challenging incumbent Jim Rogers, and has been re-elected six times.
+He served as chair due to the regular rotation of the role amongst the Supervisors, most recently in 2023.

-Gioia represents 210,000 residents in the westernmost urban area of the county including El Cerrito, Richmond, San Pablo, Pinole, and the unincorporated communities of El Sobrante, Kensington, Montalvin Manor, North Richmond, East Richmond Heights, Rollingwood and Tara Hills.
+Gioia represents 210,000 residents in the westernmost urban area of the county including the cities of El Cerrito, Richmond, San Pablo, and part of Pinole, and the unincorporated communities of Bayview, East Richmond Heights, El Sobrante, Kensington, Montalvin Manor, Tara Hills, North Richmond, and Rollingwood.

 Gioia is a recognized leader in Bay Area regional government on air quality issues.
 He was appointed by Governor Brown to serve on the California Air Resources Board in 2012 and has served on the Bay Area Air Quality Management District Board since 2006 (serving as chair in 2012).

-Gioia advocates on behalf of county government as the President of the California State Association of Counties.
+Gioia advocates on behalf of county government, sitting on the Board of Directors of the California State Association of Counties and serving as president of that organization in 2014.
 He chairs the Bay Area Joint Policy Committee (which coordinates the planning for the four regional government agencies), and serves as vice-chair of the San Francisco Bay Restoration Authority and previously served on the Doctors Medical Center governing board before its demise.
 Gioia also serves on the California Cities Counties Schools Partnership Board, Association of Bay Area Governments executive board, San Francisco Bay Conservation and Development Commission, Bay Area Regional Airport Planning Committee, RYSE Youth Center Board, El Sobrante Boys and Girls Club Advisory Board, and the Bay Area Social Equity Caucus Steering Committee.

-Gioia was first elected to public office in 1988 as a Director of the East Bay Municipal Utility District (EBMUD) serving for 10 years and was EBMUD's youngest ever President in 1995.

 He joined congressman then George Miller, Richmond city councilman Nat Bates and others in protesting the eviction of a popular pastor in 2010.

 In 2016 he opposed development in landslide prone areas of rural and unincorporated El Sobrante Valley.

-In 2017 he was involved in a feud with the county sheriff over expansion of West County Detention Center in Richmond, which he opposed, in the end he ended up creating a re-entry program for justice involved people that the sheriff also opposed.
-He also supported more affordable housing supported by 15 bills signed into law by Jerry Brown this year.
+In 2017 he was involved in a feud with the county sheriff over expansion of West County Detention Center in Richmond, which he opposed, in the end he ended up creating a re-entry program for justice-involved people that the sheriff also opposed.
+He also supported more affordable housing supported by 15 bills signed into law by Jerry Brown in 2017.

 In 2018 he helped launch a deportation defense hotline for illegal aliens living in the area to help them with available resources.

 Similar to the issue in 2010 in 2019 alongside congressman Mark DeSaulnier he urged a retirement home in San Pablo and its landlord to extend the stay for its many elderly residents.

 Also in 2019 he criticized the NuStar refinery in Crockett for taking 48-minutes to call 911 emergency for a major out of control fire at its facility.
 He also supports Kensington remaining unincorporated citing its minor tax base but supporting its limited self-governance.